 What Are the Most Common Issues With VoIP Call Quality?

-Before we delve into how to measure your VoIP call quality, it is imperative to first understand what are the causes of poor VoIP quality.
+Before we delve into how to measure and improve VoIP call quality, it is imperative to first understand what are the causes of poor VoIP quality.
 There are a few different factors affecting the quality of your voice over IP system.
 Fortunately, these VoIP issues are easy to fix.

 So, what are the major causes of poor VoIP quality?

 Latency refers to lag or delay that occurs between a speaker and receiver.
 In other words, there is a delay between the time the speaker says something and the receiver hears it.
 This results in echoes or speakers speaking over each other.
 While latency doesn’t affect the VoIP call quality, it does make it difficult to communicate effectively, leading to frustration and confusion.

 Jitter occurs when a data packet is delivered later than the rest of the packet.
 VoIP and SIP calls occur through the transmission of data packets from one user to the next.
 A data packet can take various paths through the interweb to reach its destination.
 Furthermore, all the packets may not take the same path which can lead to one or two packets arriving later than the rest.
 High levels of VoIP jitter can result in bad call quality and missing or jumbled audio.

 3. Packet loss